Jamaica Wine House

 The Jamaica Wine House, known locally as "the Jampot", is located in St Michael's Alley, Cornhill, in the heart of London's financial district.
 It was the first coffee house in London and was visited by the English diarist Samuel Pepys in 1660.
 It is now a Grade II listed public house and is set within a labyrinth of medieval courts and alleys in the City of London.
 It lies in the ward of Cornhill.

-The Jamaica Wine House has historic links with the sugar trade and slave plantations of the West Indies and Turkey.
+The Jamaica Wine House has historic links to the sugar trade of the West Indies and the Ottoman Empire.
 There is a plaque on the wall which reads "Here stood the first London Coffee house at the sign of the Pasqua Rosee's Head 1652."
-Pasqua Rosée, the proprietor, was the servant of a Levant Company merchant named Daniel Edwards, a trader in Turkish goods, who imported the coffee and assisted Rosée in setting up the establishment.
+Pasqua Rosée, the proprietor, was the servant of a Levant Company merchant named Daniel Edwards, a trader in Ottoman goods, who imported the coffee and assisted Rosée in setting up the establishment.
 The coffee house, which opened in 1652, is known in some accounts as The Turk's Head.

-The building that currently stands on the site is a 19th-century public house.
+The building that currently stands on the site, a Victorian public house, dates from 1885.
 This pub's licence was acquired by Shepherd Neame and the premises were reopened after a restoration that finished in April 2009.
 There is a wood-panelled bar with three sections on the ground floor and downstairs restaurant.

+Relation to the Atlantic Slave Trade

+Most of the coffee houses in 17th and 18th century London were involved in the transoceanic slave trade in some way.
+The Jamaica Coffee House accommodated all sorts of individuals buying and selling cargo from Jamaica, including people.

+'To be Sold Cheap, THE Nancy Pleasure-Yacht, Lute stern’d, Burthen about twenty Tons, with very good Accommodations, sails very well, and exceedingly well sound, now lying near the King’s Mills, Rotherhith [sic].
+Also a Negro Boy, about fifteen Years old, every Way qualified to attend on Gentlemen or Ladies.
+For further Particulars enquire at the Bar of the Jamaica Coffee-House in St. Michael’s Alley, Cornhill.
+Daily Advertiser, London, 2 August 1744.

+London newspapers throughout the late 1600s and 1700s printed many appeals for information regarding enslaved and bonded runaways that gave the Jamaica coffee house as their point of contact.
+Like the advert placed on the 8th August 1728 seeking information about an African woman aged about 25, known as Caelia Edlyne, who chose to leave the house and service of her unnamed master in Blackheath.
+The use of the surname Edlyne indicates that she was connected to, and named by, a member of the Edlyne family.